Tooth Extractions Goodlettsville

 During the healing period, it is extremely important that you protect the treatment site and practice these essential aftercare tips.
 Not only will this reduce your risk of complications, but it will speed up the healing process.
 They include:

-• Do not drink from a straw (this can dislodge the blood clot and lead to dry socket)
+- Do not drink from a straw (this can dislodge the blood clot and lead to a dry socket)

 Tooth Extraction FAQs